 \subsubsection{Influence of the threshold}

-The threshold $\Wst$ controls the number of kernels $M_n$ created by AIMM, and hence its computational efficiency.
+Even though we recommend the default setting $\Wst= d$, we analyse the performances of AIMM for different values of $\Wst$.
 We consider the same setup as in the previous subsection with the uniform defensive distribution $Q_0$ and report the outcome of the AIMM algorithm in Table~\ref{tab:banana_threshold_a}.
-As expected, the lower the threshold $\Wst$, the larger the number of kernels and the better the mixing.
-The adaptive Markov kernel stabilizes, as illustrated by Figure~\ref{fig:mixture_devlopment_a}, resulting from the fact that the event $\event_n=\{W_n(\tX_{n+1})>\Wst\,,\tX_{n+1}\sim Q_n \}$ occurs less often as $n$ increases.
-Figure~\ref{fig:mixture_devlopment_b} agrees with the theoretical result of Section~\ref{sec:conv}, as it shows that the event $\{\KL(\targ,Q_n)>\KL(\targ,Q_{n+1})\}$ holds with a probability that increases with $n$, implying that the increment process improves the proposal distribution with high probability.
+As expected, the lower the threshold $\Wst$, the larger the number of kernels and the better is the mixing.
+In all cases, the adaptive transition kernel eventually stabilizes (faster if $\Wst$ is large), as illustrated by Figure~\ref{fig:mixture_devlopment_a}, resulting from the fact that the event $\event_n=\{W_n(\tX_{n+1})>\Wst\,,\tX_{n+1}\sim Q_n \}$ occurs less often as $n$ increases.
 As $\Wst$ decreases, the KL divergence between $\targ_2$ and the chain reduces while the CPU cost increases since more components are created.
-Therefore, the sampling efficiency is best for an intermediate threshold, taken here as $\log\Wst=1$.
-Finally, when the threshold is too low, the distribution of the chain converges more slowly to $\targ_2$ ; see e.g.~Table~\ref{tab:banana_threshold_a} where $\KL$ (defined as the K--L divergence between $\targ$ and the sample path of the Markov chain; see Section \ref{app:perf}) is larger for $\log\Wst=0.25$ than for $\log\Wst=0.5$.
+Therefore, the sampling efficiency is best for an intermediate threshold such as $\log\Wst=.75$.
+Finally, when the threshold is too low, the distribution of the chain converges more slowly to $\targ_2$ ; see e.g.~Table~\ref{tab:banana_threshold_a} where the $\KL$ indicator (defined as the K--L divergence between $\targ_2$ and the sample path of the AIMM chain; see Appendix \ref{app5}) is larger for $\log\Wst=0.25$ than for $\log\Wst=0.5$.
 Indeed when $\Wst\ll 1$, too many kernels are created to support high density areas and this slows down the exploration process of the lower density regions.